civboot/pearid/README.md

 > **DO NOT USE THIS SOFTWARE FOR ANY CRITICAL DATA OR SERVICES**

-pearid (Pear Id) is a simple standard for proving your identity with web (or other) servers.
-It is designed to be easy to both implement and use.
-It includes a browser extension which allows ultra-lightweight identity verification for the web and beyond.
-Other libraries will likely be provided and/or linked in the future.
+pearid (Pear Id) is a simple standard for proving your identity with web (or other) servers as well as loading encrypted data meant for your eyes only.
+It includes a browser extension which allows ultra-lightweight identity verification for the web, but is designed to be used for servers that want to support alternative protocols to the web but might still want idenity verification (i.e. gophernet with POST)

+Other libraries (lua, python, etc) will likely be provided and/or linked in the future.

 PearId is part of the [Civboot.org][civboot] tech stack and is designed to meet